Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 * * * * * cd /home/{user}/{app}/public_html/current && /usr/bin/php artisan schedule:run >> /dev/null 2>&1

-Replace {user} and {app} with your actual Cloudways/Hosting server user and application folder name.
+Replace {user} and {app} with your actual server user and application folder name.
 Because artisan now lives inside current, not root.

 Step 6 - Fix Binary Paths in .env